dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 ##### JPEG / JPG characteristics
 - Supports millions of colors
 - Used in all types of image High Resolutions Scenery
-- Uses "lossy" compression to reduce file size
+- Uses "lossy" compression to reduce the file size
 - JPGs are compressed each time they saved

 #### PNG (Portable Network Graphic)